 In the case that Day (d) is the day preceding the Day on which the LNG Auction begins:

-(a) If on Day (d) the Net User Position for the Transmission Agreement or the Agreement for the Use of an LNG Facility, as applicable, is greater than or equal to zero, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be the term Gauc LNG (d).
+If on Day (d) the Net User Position for the Transmission Agreement or the Agreement for the Use of an LNG Facility, as applicable, is greater than or equal to zero, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be the term Gauc LNG (d).

-(b) If on Day (d) the Net User Position for the Transmission Agreement or the Contract for the Use of an LNG Facility, as applicable, is negative, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be zero (0) and the User is not eligible to tender Auction of LNG from 16.00 (d) to 16.00 on Day (d+1).
+If on Day (d) the Net User Position for the Transmission Agreement or the Contract for the Use of an LNG Facility, as applicable, is negative, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be zero (0) and the User is not eligible to tender Auction of LNG from 16.00 (d) to 16.00 on Day (d+1).

 For each Day (d) of the LNG Auction:

-(a) If on Day (d) the Net User Position for the Transmission Agreement or the Agraament for the Use of the LNG Facility, as applicable, is greater than or equal to zero:
+If on Day (d) the Net User Position for the Transmission Agreement or the Agreement for the Use of the LNG Facility, as applicable, is greater than or equal to zero:

-(i) If the amount corresponding to GaucLNG (d) is greater than or equal to the economic value of the User's bids in the LNG Auction, the User's Economic Participation Limit for the respective Agreement and for Day (d) is equal to GaucLNG (d).
+If the amount corresponding to GaucLNG (d) is greater than or equal to the economic value of the User's bids in the LNG Auction, the User's Economic Participation Limit for the respective Agreement and for Day (d) is equal to GaucLNG (d).

-(ii) If the amount corresponding to the GaucLNG term (d) is less than the economic value of the User's bids in the LNG Auction, the User's Economic Participation Limit for the corresponding Agreement and for the Day (d) shall be equal to the User's Economic Participation Limit for the respective Agreement for the Day (d -1) and the User is not eligible to tender in the LNG Auction from 16:00 on Day (d) to 16:00 on Day (d+1)
+If the amount corresponding to the GaucLNG term (d) is less than the economic value of the User's bids in the LNG Auction, the User's Economic Participation Limit for the corresponding Agreement and for the Day (d) shall be equal to the User's Economic Participation Limit for the respective Agreement for the Day (d -1) and the User is not eligible to tender in the LNG Auction from 16:00 on Day (d) to 16:00 on Day (d+1)

-(b) If on Day (d) the Net User Position for the Transmission Agreement or the LNG Facility Agreement, as the case may be, is negative, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be set equal to the Economic Limit of User Participation for the respective Contract for Day (d-1) and User does not have permission to bid in the LNG Auction from 16:00 Day (d) to 16:00 Day (d+1).
+If on Day (d) the Net User Position for the Transmission Agreement or the LNG Facility Agreement, as the case may be, is negative, the Economic Limit of User Participation for the respective Agreement and for Day (d) shall be set equal to the Economic Limit of User Participation for the respective Contract for Day (d-1) and User does not have permission to bid in the LNG Auction from 16:00 Day (d) to 16:00 Day (d+1).

+That part of the guarantee calculated based on the capacity of the Standard LNG Time Slots for which the User was chosen as the successful bidder in Phase I of the LNG auction shall be reserved and shall become unavailable for any other bids submitted by the User in the same or other auctions or for capacity reservation until the end of the LNG auction.

 After the expiry of the LNG Auction, the part of the guarantee calculated on the basis of the capacity awarded to the User by the LNG Auction shall be taken into account in the calculation of the Minimum User Guarantee Limit for each Framework Agreement added to the term Gcap from the Start Day of the Reference Time, in accordance with the provisions of Article [21C]

 Article 21J